cingisalex/first-repo/to_short_user_manual.md

 ### -----to short user manual-----
 **1st Scenario**:
 We clone this repo to our local machine and create a dev branch.
-Afterwards, we swicht to the dev branch and initiate a new branch.
+Afterwards, we switch to the dev branch and initiate a new branch.
 ```
 $git clone https://github.com/cingisalex/first-repo.git
 $git checkout -b dev